vaibhav276/demo-bank/README.md

 # Demo bank
 This is a project to demo a group of microservices and infrastructure components, mainly using Spring ecosystem projects.
+It serves as a collection of code snippets for many best practices.

 ## Architecture
 There are three main business services: